wgsl-tooling-wg/wesl-spec/README.md

 - Is .toml the best file format for the `wgsl.toml`?
 Some alternatives would be JSON/JSON5 and StrictYAML.
 - What exactly is a file path?

+# Implementation

+We are slowly working on adopting and adjusting the specification.
+This work is happening in multiple tools, including [a WGSL language server](https://github.com/dannymcgee/vscode-wgsl/), a [Typescript WGSL linker](https://github.com/mighdoll/wgsl-linker) and [Bevy's WGSL-imports library](https://github.com/bevyengine/naga_oil).

 # Test cases